 Native American Language Revitalization Legislation in the U.S. Congress

-UPDATE (2/10/17) On February 8th, 2017, S.254 passed the Senate Indian Affairs Committee. the Senate Indian Affairs Committee also approved this legislation in the last Congress.
+- UPDATE (2/10/17) On February 8th, 2017, S.254 passed the Senate Indian Affairs Committee. the Senate Indian Affairs Committee also approved this legislation in the last Congress.
 The LSA will continue to monitor the Senate bill closely.
 We are currently seeking bipartisan co-sponsors for companion legislation in the U.S. House of Representatives.